yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 The application envisioned is an online learning environment that provides moduled tutorials which allow students to learn programming languages like JavaScript by themselves, with the help of peers and, eventually, an active community.
 For this reason the environment will include discussion boards on which the students can ask for advice, formulate interests that result in group based projects and discuss the state of running projects.
 This online learning environment will be connected to the collaborative development platform *github* as a means to store and collaboratively work on coding projects.
 This platform allows the students to simultaneously work on a project, develop different versions of a project, document changes by detailed versioning and allow others to contribute at any developing stage of the project.

-The resulting application is platform that combines:
+The resulting application is a platform that combines:

 + a distributed repository and version control system (GitHub) that encourages collaboration, sharing and reuse,
 + an online learning environment with exercises and modules similar to Code School and Code Academy, but oriented to humanities research,